GitanElyon/flare/README.md

 | **Backspace** | Delete character from search |

 # Configuration

+As detailed in the [Flare Configuration Guide](./DOCS.md), Flare reads its configuration from `~/.config/flare/config.toml`.
+The file is created automatically the first time you run the launcher.
+Edits are hot-loaded on restart.

 [Currently]( https://github.com/pop-os/freedesktop-desktop-entry/blob/main/src/lib.rs#L656 ), Flare scans the following standard XDG directories:
 - `/usr/share/applications`